Cristhian Árabe

-Cristhian Alexis Árabe Pedraza (born 25 December 1991) is a Bolivian footballer who plays for Oriente Petrolero in the Bolivian Primera División.
+Cristhian Alexis Árabe Pedraza (born 25 December 1991) is a Bolivian footballer who plays as a midfielder for Oriente Petrolero in the Bolivian Primera División.

-Career
+Club career

-Arabe started at Club Blooming and also previously played for Club Destroyers.
+From Santa Cruz, Arabe started at Club Blooming and also previously played for Club Destroyers.
 He joined Oriente Petrolero from Club Always Ready in July 2022, having been with Always Ready since 2015.
+He missed most of the rest of 2022 however, after suffering a fractured kneecap, prior to returning to fitness ahead of the 2023 season.
+In November 2023, he required another surgery after suffering a dislocated clavicle.

 International career

 On 3 March 2019 Arabe made his debut for the Bolivia national football team against Nicaragua.